 Hooked through 16 channels of some of the best tube mic preamps to set me apart: Avalon vt-737sp, Manley Core, Joe Meek Twin Q2, UA 2-610, Presonus Studio Tube and Focusrite Scarlett Octo.

-Into (3) MOTU 8M’s with MOTU AVB switch and MOTU Monitor 8 into PreSonus StudioLive 32R, so 80 track recording!
+Into (3) MOTU 8M’s with MOTU AVB switch and MOTU Monitor 8 with PreSonus StudioLive 32R, so 80 track recording!

 A maxed out 2020 MacBook Pro 2.4GHz 8‑core Intel Core i9, 8TB SSD, 64GB 2666MHz DDR4 onboard memory, AMD Radeon Pro 5500M with 8GB of GDDR6 video memory.
 5 monitors with Plugable Thunderbolt 3 Dock – 3 Samsung 32 inch 4k and 50 inch TV.
 MalletKAT Pro Grand 5 octaves with gigKAT 2 sound module, Alesis Surge 7pc El Drums with Samplepad Pro, Nektar Impact LX88 + 88-key Keyboard Controller, My Alesis QS8, Kurzweil 2500x with all samples loaded.